-Normally the closed circuit hydraulic system is used in the places where continuous operation of the hydro motor is there

-In the closed hydraulic the oil after rotating the hydro motor doesn't go to the tank back, instead it goes to the pump's suction line again.
+Normally the closed circuit hydraulic system is used in the places where continuous operation of the hydro motor is there instead it goes to the pump's suction line again.
 In this process the same oil is only circulating.
 To take care of the mixing of cool and fresh oil from the tank a booster pump is installed which is normally in tandem with the main pump.
 It mixes the oil from the tank to the circuit through a flushing valve.